sudo-megas/INDIUM/README.md

 </p>

-*The Most Verbose Archive manager for Linux on Wayland* ·
+*The Most Verbose Archive Manager for Linux on Wayland* ·

 ---